 And though the fire of grief be hot,

 Enough!
-It cleanseth me to God's own praise.
+It cleanseth me that God be praised.

-God will on their account not sentence thee to death, though.
+God will on this account not sentence thee to die, though.

 He sets a limit to temptation's torments